1992 Hooters 500: Second half

 led.
-Kulwicki was running in second behind Elliott, with Allison in seventh position.
+Kulwicki was running in second behind Elliott, with Allison in seventh position despite his car troubles.

 Earnhardt's crash on lap 204 brought the caution out for the fifth time and the first since Petty's crash.
 When the race resumed, Kulwicki needed only three laps to overtake Elliott and this time, once he got to the front, he managed to stay there for an extended period.
-However, it was not proving to be enough to make up enough distance between himself and Allison, who was running sixth as the cars crossed the starting line to complete lap 253.
+However, it was not proving to be enough to make up enough distance between himself and Allison, who was running sixth as the cars crossed the starting line to complete lap 253; if Allison was able to hold that position or improve it over the final 75 laps, the championship would be his.

 Lap 254 crash

 An incident on lap 254, however, once again changed the complexion of the race.
-Irvan, who as mentioned before had led the race, had fallen back in the last 87 laps and was running three laps down in the #4.
+After trading the lead with Earnhardt earlier in the day, Irvan's #4 car was suffering from issues that caused him to lose three laps.
 He lost control of his Chevrolet exiting turn 4, just missing Terry Labonte's #94 Sunoco Oldsmobile, then came back up the track in front of Rusty Wallace in the #2 Miller Genuine Draft Pontiac and championship leader Allison.

 Wallace was able to avoid Irvan but Allison was not.
 The #28 T-boned the #4, with both cars spinning out near the start/finish line.
-Allison tried to get his car moving again, but he suffered a broken tie rod and steering column, requiring a tow back to the garage.
-Although the crew would go to work to try and get Allison back out to finish the race, which they eventually did, his championship hopes were dashed barring some sort of catastrophic failure befalling both the #11 and the #7.
+This time, the damage to the Havoline Ford was critical; Allison's steering column had broken in the collision along with a tie rod, and he was unable to drive the car away from the accident scene.
+Although the car was able to be towed back to the garage and repaired, and the crew was eventually able to do enough to get him back onto the track to finish the race, Allison's championship hopes were all but evaporated.
+His only chance now was to have some sort of catastrophic misfortune befall Elliott and Kulwicki that would have enabled him to finish within enough points of them to retain his lead in the standings at the checkered flag.